 We will review your medical appeal and make a decision within 30 calendar days from the date we received your appeal.
 We will notify you by sending you a decision letter.
-If the appeal is for a service you have already received, we will review your appeal and make a decision within 60 calendar days from the date we received your appeal.
 If your appeal is for a drug that is not covered, we will let you know our decision within seventy two (72) hours of your request.
 We will notify you by sending you a decision letter.